Father

-A father, dad, or daddy is the male parent of a child.
+A father, dad, or daddy, is the male parent of a child.
 Besides the paternal bonds of a father to his child or children, fathers may have a parental, legal, and social relationship with their child or children that carries with it certain rights and obligations.

 A biological father is the male genetic contributor to the creation of the child, through sexual intercourse or sperm donation.
 A biological father may have legal obligations to a child not raised by him, such as an obligation of monetary support.
+A putative father is a man whose biological relationship to a child is alleged but has not been established.

+A stepfather is a non-biological male parent married to a child's parent and forms a family unit but generally does not have the legal rights and responsibilities of a parent in relation to the child.
 An adoptive father is a man who has become the child's parent through the legal process of adoption.
-A putative father is a man whose biological relationship to a child is alleged but has not been established.
-A stepfather is a non-biological male parent married to a child's preexisting parent and may form a family unit but generally does not have the legal rights and responsibilities of a parent in relation to the child.

 The adjective "paternal" refers to a father and comparatively to "maternal" for a mother.
 The verb "to father" means to procreate or to sire a child from which also derives the noun "fathering".
 Biological fathers determine the sex of their child through a sperm cell which either contains an X chromosome (female), or Y chromosome (male).
 Related terms of endearment are dad (dada, daddy), baba, papa, pappa, papasita, (pa, pap) and pop.
 A male role model that children can look up to is sometimes referred to as a father-figure.

+Determination of fatherhood

+Roman law defined fatherhood as "Mater semper certa; pater est quem nuptiae demonstrant" ("The [identity of the] mother is always certain; the father is whom the marriage vows indicate").
+The biological father can be determined by DNA paternity testing.
+Non-biological children can be adopted according to the family law.